Elementary Art Showcase and Forum

 Rules and Regulations: Artwork must be two-dimensional.
 Each piece of artwork can be no larger than 5 inches by 7 inches.

-Theme: The Sights of U.S. Capitol Hill
+Theme: Holidays on the U.S. Capitol Hill

 Accepted mediums for the two-dimensional artwork are as follows: